minetest/minetest/doc/lua_api.md

           y = 577,
       },

-      -- Estimated maximum formspec size before Minetest will start shrinking the -- formspec to fit.
+      -- Estimated maximum formspec size before Luanti will start shrinking the -- formspec to fit.
 For a fullscreen formspec, use this formspec size and -- `padding[0,0]`. `bgcolor[;true]` is also recommended.
       max_formspec_size = {